21centuryweather/21st-Century-Weather-Software-Wiki/_sources/python/concurrent_futures.md

 Of course, you could run the job on a `hugemem` or `megamem` node.
 This could allow you to use all 96 threads in parallel (remember each `gadi` core contains two threads ).
 96 threads times 15 Gb = 1.44 Tb.
 So the entire job could squeeze into the `hugemem` queue, but it would definitely fit in the `megamem` queue.

-Using this strategy could process an entire year of data (365 days) in a matter of minutes. i.e. 96 cores would process 96 days in parallel, so 365 days would take roughly (365/96) = 3.8 * 4 = 15 minutes.
+Using this strategy could process an entire year of data (365 days) in a matter of minutes. i.e. 96 threads would process 96 days in parallel, so 365 days would take roughly (365/96) = 3.8 * 4 = 15 minutes.
 So a single job submitted to the `hugemem` or `megamem` queue could process a decade of data in under 3 hours.

 To find out more about the `hugemem` and `megamem` queues, see [here](https://opus.nci.org.au/spaces/Help/pages/90308823/Queue+Limits).
 Note these queues are more expensive than the `normal` queues in terms of charge rates per hour, and you may have to wait longer in the queue for your job to process.
 But they are a useful options for tasks that aren't overly repetitive.